-The CDC approach encourages providers to explore options outside the boundaries of the formal services.
+The CDC approach encourages Aged Care Providers to explore options outside the boundaries of the formal services.
 That is, you can explore your community connections, family or informal networks, community and private resources to help achieve your goals.

 The CDC approach starts with finding out about your life and your goals, what you would like to keep doing for yourself, and the assistance you may need to continue to live the way you wish.